 The IB Middle Years Programme is a holistic course of study that aims to develop students with excellent breadth and depth of knowledge.
 It is a challenging program, but is one that produces students who flourish intellectually, physically, emotionally and ethically.

 The MYP curriculum is made up of eight subject groups:

-- Arts (performing and visual)
+- Arts

 - Design

 - Individuals and societies

-- Language acquisition
+- Language Acquisition

-- Language and literature
+- Language and Literature

 - Mathematics

-- Physical and health education.
+- Physical and Health Education.

 - Sciences